kimblev/kyi-com/README.md

 I then copied the live site to my host and tried to pull migration data again but ISP blocked it (at least the error was signed by Comcast).

-I then tried building the D* site on my Dev, becuase it must use Composer due to Commerce requirement, with plan to copy that site also to my host and then perform the migration.
+I then tried building the D* site on my Dev, because it must use Composer due to Commerce requirement, with plan to copy that site also to my host and then perform the migration.

 Now I have discovered that Dreamhost allows shared hosting account to install Composer (and Drush).
 So maybe no need for my Dev machine at all